gamethapcam/pokemon-wilds/README.md

 # v0.4 (Latest)
  - **NOTE:** Previously I had advertised multiplayer support - however, this has proven to be too costly to maintain during development and I don't want to maintain it if nobody is using it yet.
 I am currently focusing on single player, with multiplayer planned for down the road.
 The option for multiplayer still exists, but many things are not working in it currently (flying, battle mechanics, pokemon item harvesting, and others).
+ - New FLY HM allows you to ride on the back of certain Pokemon and fly around the map.

 # v0.3
  - Pokemon mansion dungeon now will spawn in a random location in the overworld!